Donald Trump stands by his remarks that he would not defend NATO members after backlash - ExBulletin

 You are a much better candidate for me than you were for yourself, Trump told Scott.

 While serving as governor of South Carolina, Haley nominated Scott to the U.S. Senate in 2012.
-Her son, Nalin, introduced Haley at her events and repeatedly referred to Scott as Senator Judas, a reference to history biblical account of the disciple who betrayed Jesus Christ.
+Her son, Nalin, introduced Haley at her events and repeatedly referred to Scott as Senator Judas, a reference to the biblical story of the disciple who betrayed Jesus Christ.

 |